 Nordic Journal of Media Studies

-A new journal, the Nordic Journal of Media Studies, has been added to Nordicom’s portfolio of scientific publications.
-This journal is an online, open-access journal.
-The first issue will be published in Spring 2019, with the theme “Disrupting media infrastructures: Transforming media industries and public spheres”.
-The new journal is supported by the Nordic Research Council, NOP-HS.
+Nordic Journal of Media Studies is peer reviewed and Open Access.
+The first issue was published in 2019 with the theme “Disrupting media infrastructures: Transforming media industries and public spheres”.

 Aims and Scope

-Articles should not exceed 7000 words, including references and bibliography, and must contain an abstract of no more than 150 words.
+The length requirement stipulated in the Call for papers includes references and an abstract of no more than 150 words.
 All articles submitted should be original works and must not be under consideration by other publications.

 Stig Hjarvard, University of Copenhagen, Chief Editor.
 E-mail: email@example.com